eeshugerman/gnome-shell-theme-default-light/README.md

-# "Default"-light theme
+# "Default"-light theme for GNOME Shell
-This is a light variant of the default GNOME Shell theme.
+This is an _unofficial_ light variant of the default GNOME Shell theme.

 ![Screenshot of a workspace with popover](/demo/workspace-popover.png)
 ![Screenshot of a workspace with message tray](/demo/workspace-message-tray.png)